grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * Chama Representative:
     * Inspect the slips of paper to verify that the person actually has those goods and services to trade and that the amount should not exceed 1 months sales capacity or 10% of their annual sales capacity (once completed); this includes community projects.
-    * distribute each member some CIC based on their audit
+    * distribute each member some CAV based on their audit
     * Mediate disputes
-    * Collect a holding tax - each month collect 2% of everyone’s CICs
+    * Collect a holding tax - each month collect 2% of everyone’s CAVs

 #### Introduction

-The exercises above allowed the community to experiment with exchanging in a system with a CIC and holding taxes.
+The exercises above allowed the community to experiment with exchanging in a system with a CAV and holding taxes.
 To have a currency in a real community, there is a minimum amount of worth of committed goods and services as well as needed endorsements.
-In the next exercise, we will take a look at the minimum requirements of the community and start to speculate whether they could have a CIC.
+In the next exercise, we will take a look at the minimum requirements of the community and start to speculate whether they could have a CAV.

 Keep the groups for this part and say:

-* _Now we need a name and abbreviation for the CIC.
+* _Now we need a name and abbreviation for the CAV.
 Kenyan Shillings are called Shillings and the abbreviation is KES.
 You could make any name for your currency.
 For each long name, we also want a short name we can use.
 The short name should be less than 6 letters. _
 * _The name we chose now is just for this workshop today.
-If you like it, you can keep it for your CIC in the future, but you do not have to, so just have fun thinking of names we can use today._
+If you like it, you can keep it for your CAV in the future, but you do not have to, so just have fun thinking of names we can use today._
 * _In your groups, I will give 5 minutes to create a name and an abbreviation.
 For example, you could have a token called Wanoma and the abbreviation could be NOMA.
 Please take 5 minutes now in your groups._

 After 5 minutes, stop the action.
 Have each group say the name and abbreviation and write it on the board.
 Have the group vote for a name.